-Not every company needs a dedicated online reputation manager, but if you’ve decided that it is time to hire one, your first step is to come up with a job description.
+What’s the Difference Between a Community Manager and a Reputation Manager?: Online reputation management is essential to every single business, but not every company needs a dedicated online reputation manager.
+If you’ve decided that it is time to hire one, your first step is to come up with a job description.
 As you’re writing a list of duties, however, you might discover that what you really need is a community manager.
 What’s the difference between these two jobs?
 And does it matter for your company?

 Who’s Doing the Talking?

 A community manager’s main job isn’t to talk to your social followers or respond to comments, believe it or not.
 Rather, it is to foster a sense of belonging – to make being a member of your community a “club” so to speak.
 Yes, they respond to customers at times, but their real focus is to get people talking to each other.

 A reputation manager is more like a social media manager in that they are more interested in one-on-one conversations.
 They want people talking to the brand.
 They have more control over the conversation, but there isn’t that warm fuzzy feeling of being part of something.
 While a social media manager focuses specifically on marketing using social networks, a reputation manager typically has more of a customer service focus and using more than just social media to speak with customers.

 Where is the Talking Being Done?

 Community managers and online reputation managers use some of the same tools to reach customers and potential customers.
 However, a community manager focuses more on places where people can connect, like Facebook pages and forums, while an online reputation manager focuses specifically on places where people are talking about the brand, like Twitter and Yelp.
 A community manager is also often responsible for company-owned places for customers to gather, like a blog.
 Typically, a community manager creates more content than an online reputation manager does.